Don't be a Victim During a Pandemic! Analysing Security and Privacy Threats in Twitter During COVID-19: Perception Analysis Toward COVID-19

 Topic modelling is the first step towards sentiment analysis.
 It is a clustering approach that helps in discovering some abstract topics in the dataset.
 For hashtag analysis, we only considered tweets with hashtags and duplicated them to represent multiple hashtags.
 However, for the sentiment analysis, we consider all the tweets from our dataset.
 We applied Latent Dirichlet Allocation (LDA) to generate 15 prominent topics.
 After obtaining the top 15 clusters, we manually inspected the top 15 words in each cluster and labelled them with a suitable name.
 We merged two similar topics related to \texttt{politics} hence ending up with 14 topics for our sentiment analysis.

 As shown in Figure~\ref{fig:sentimentAnalysis}, most of these topics are consistent with the clusters we obtained in our hashtag analysis (e.g. \textit{vaccination, stay home, political, lockdown,} and \textit{PCR testing}).
-Some interesting topics identified additionally are \textit{sports, human rights, economic crisis, stock prices}, and \textit{closing schools}. \textit{Sports} and \textit{stock prices} are commonly discussed topics in twitter regardless of the pandemic.
+Some interesting topics identified additionally are \textit{sports, human rights, economic crisis, stock prices}, and \textit{closing schools}. \textit{Sports} and \textit{stock prices} are commonly discussed topics \ik{on Twitter,} regardless of the pandemic.

-{\it Insight.} At the start of the pandemic in 2020, almost all sporting events were cancelled.
+At the start of the pandemic in 2020, almost all sporting events were cancelled.
 However, gradually they resumed in controlled environments (e.g. bio-secure bubbles).
-Moreover, the pandemic caused major changes in the business world, collapsing many businesses, meanwhile the valuation of some businesses sky-rocketed.
+The pandemic also caused major changes in the business world, collapsing many businesses while skyrocketing the valuation of others.
 For instance, Video conferencing tool {\tt Zoom}, pharmaceutical company Pfizer Inc., which developed an effective vaccine, and the e-commerce giant Amazon are some of the companies that had considerable increases in their stock prices as a result of the pandemic.
 Two other important topics we can observe in our topic modelling results are \textit{Human rights} and \textit{Economic crisis}.
 Due to some border restrictions, families were separated for prolonged periods in some countries.
-At the same time, many world leaders directly or indirectly mandated people to take vaccination to enjoy their freedom out of lockdown periods.
+At the same time, many world leaders directly or indirectly mandated that people take vaccination to enjoy their freedom out of lockdown periods.
 Unvaccinated people even had to resign from their jobs in certain situations.
 Some people believe these actions violate human rights.
-Moreover, the closing of businesses due to lockdown periods, lack of seasonal and migrant workers due to border restrictions, and the huge decline in tourism have forced many countries into an economic crisis.
+Moreover, the closing of businesses due to lockdown periods, \ik{the} lack of seasonal and migrant workers due to border restrictions, and the huge decline in tourism have forced many countries into an economic crisis.